-Interior Sediment - While it is assumed by many to be able to use a camera inserted into the pipe through the diffusers to quantify the material, the only way to be certain is to recover samples and physically measure.
+Interior Sediment - While it is assumed by many to be able to use a camera inserted into the pipe through the diffusers to quantify the material, for a relatively small outfall such as the CAWD system the only way to be certain is to recover samples and physically measure.
 For the Carmel outfall during a hardware swap a representative J-tube riser could be removed and a hard probe and material sampling could be accomplished at random or designated locations.

-Similarly, should it be determined that the flow is realizing backpressure consistent with excessive interior sediment accumulation the removal of the risers at the lower flange will allow access to enable either removal using direct suction methods, or the agitation back into suspension using an eduction recovery method released on to the sea.
+Similarly, should it be determined that the flow is realizing backpressure consistent with excessive interior sediment accumulation the removal of the risers at the lower flange will allow access to enable either removal using direct suction methods, or the agitation back into suspension using an eduction recovery method released to the sea.
+This method is described in the 2020 survey summary report.